claint76/inivation-docs/Hardware user guides/User_guide_-_DAVIS240.md

 synchronized in this way, or by connecting it directly to a register with an Enable signal and enabling it only during phase (2).

-The format of the data depends on the sensor type and size.

 All current iniLabs DAVIS sensors employ a serial data format, meaning that the X and Y addresses are not output concurrently, but separately one after the other.